 - The Good Citizens (22%): I want to be informed and think we should all adhere to the rules.

 - The Distressed Dreamers (18%): I am really concerned about my health and financial situation but do believe things will get better.

 - The Precarious Worriers (13%): This is scary for me, and I wish the government would do more.

-The Coronavirus Tribes in action
+The Coronavirus Segments in action

-Next, clarifying each Tribe’s unique behavioural dynamics within the category and brand will help focus investment around the strategic initiatives most likely to deliver value to the customer and the business.
+Next, clarifying each segment’s unique behavioural dynamics within the category and brand will help focus investment around the strategic initiatives most likely to deliver value to the customer and the business.
 For example, Distressed Dreamers, who generally need support, are likely to respond well to practical interventions that reassure them at key steps along the path-to-purchase, whereas Ostriches who are eager to escape will be well-served by a brand that reduces friction caused by the pandemic and lets them forget it’s happening.
-Finally, the Tribes segments can be overlaid or combined with client brand segments to further propel learnings.
+Finally, these segments can be overlaid or combined with client brand segments to further propel learnings.

 Tribes are transitional to growth

 As lockdowns loosen globally, it is important that marketers meet people ‘where they’re at’, along their personal journeys towards resuming life.
-Like roundabout fans and fearless fighter pilots, our research mirrors the polarising differences observed in modern societies in the somewhat opposing sentiments of the two largest tribes – the Que Seras and the Good Citizens.
+Like roundabout fans and fearless fighter pilots, our research mirrors the polarising differences observed in modern societies in the somewhat opposing sentiments of the two largest segments – the Que Seras and the Good Citizens.
 But taking the middle road for marketing won’t work to bridge the divide between these two groups.
 Rather, acknowledging and working with people’s differences in beliefs, attitudes and behaviour is essential to effective marketing, particularly when many are feeling stressed and disconnected and others are not.
 With this understanding businesses can work to effectively encourage re-engagement and foster the return to economic growth.